kernal-sunders/kernal-sunders/README.md

 - 👋 Hi, I’m @kernal-sunders
 My super power is mocking the concept of "Fool Proof".
-Obviously you didn't have a large enough test pool of Marines and Navy folks.
+Obviously you didn't have a large enough test pool of Marines or Navy grunts.

 <!---
 kernal-sunders/kernal-sunders is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.